Down the Large Rabbit Hole

 So, what makes this conjecture so appealing?
 Firstly, the $2$-Large Conjecture is so very natural given the proof of conditional statement ($\star$).
 Secondly, there are several {\it a priori} disparate tools in Ramsey theory at our disposal.
 Thirdly, who doesn't like a challenge; the lure of the carrot is strong (but don't disregard the stick).

-We can approach this problem: \begin{itemize} \item[] (1) purely measure-theoretically, \item[](2) using measure-theoretic ergodic systems, \item[](3) using discrete topological dynamical systems, \item[](4) algebraically through the Stone-C\v{e}ch compactification of $\mathbb{Z}^+$, and \item[](5) combinatorically/using other ad-hoc methods. \end{itemize} Even though I have described these approaches as disparate, there are connections between them that will become clear as we carry on the investigation.
+We can approach this problem: \begin{itemize} \item[] (1) purely measure-theoretically, \item[](2) using measure-theoretic ergodic systems, \item[](3) using discrete topological dynamical systems, \item[](4) algebraically through the Stone-\v{C}ech compactification of $\mathbb{Z}^+$, and \item[](5) combinatorically/using other ad-hoc methods. \end{itemize} Even though I have described these approaches as disparate, there are connections between them that will become clear as we carry on the investigation.